Gbukaa/security_week/hello-cloud-world/README.md

 ## Overview of the week
 - You'll work in teams to build and deploy your first containerised application to the Cloud!
 (Your coach will announce the teams on Slack.)
 - You'll organise your own work based on the goals for the week
-- There will be an optional session on Thursday to discuss Logging and Telemetry
+- You will demo your group work on a session that will take place Friday
 - There will be a retro on Friday

 ## Goals for the week